tinkledoomhammer/some-notes/stackedit/Code/Rust/100 Exercises.md

 ### 3.8 Memory Layout
 `std::mem::size_of<T>()`
-: Returns the size in bytes
+: Returns the size in bytes the type takes on the stack

 String's Memory Layout
 * The *pointer* to the reserved memory